-Student academic progress is reported six times per year, at midterm and end of each Trimester.
+Student academic progress is reported six times per year, at the midterm and end of each trimester.
 Parents have the ability to check the status of their student's grades on-line anytime.
+Student progress will be calculated using a standards-based approach and updated on campus portal.